kousalikjan/CTU-fittour/README.md

 This is a REST API implemented using Spring framework.
 It runs at `http://localhost:8080/`.

-There is a web-client dedicated to this project, link: https://gitlab.fit.cvut.cz/kousaja1/fittour-client

 ### Operations allowed

 **/snowboards** - *GET, POST*